 - Mechanisms of habitat adaptation and morphological evolution

 Evolution of meiosis in Arabidopsis arenosa

 What is the problem with doubling a genome?
 Consider meiosis - this fine-tuned machinery has been perfected over eons to separate pairs of homologous chromosomes.
 So what happens when suddenly four homologs are present?
 Often, it turns out, sorting all these extra copies is challenging.
-Work with artificially induced or young natural autopolyploids in an extensive body of literature spanning decades suggests that diploid meiotic machinery is not usually well equipped for this situation and meiotic abnormalities, aneuploid gamete formation and low fertility can result.
+Work with artificially induced or young natural autopolyploids in an extensive body of literature suggests that diploid meiotic machinery is not usually well equipped for a chromosome duplicated situation and meiotic abnormalities, aneuploid gamete formation and low fertility can result.
 We now know A. arenosa is no exception - here too doubled diploid genotypes show meiotic abnormalities not observed in the evolved tetraploid (see Figure below from our collaborators, James Higgins and Chris Franklin).